-Following its Vietnam service 773 was placed in storage for a period before joining the Australian Army 1st Aviation Regiment.
+Following its Vietnam service 773 remained with 9 SQN before joining 35 SQN as well as B SQN 5AVN ARMY before transfer to the Australian Army 1st Aviation Regiment (updated August 2022 – see references below).
 Its final operation was in 2001 at Christmas Island to assist with refugee management in late August through early September of that year.
 Then, after a career spanning 33 years the ex-“Bushranger” was retired and placed into long-term storage.

 Some years later A2-773 was acquired by the Australian War Memorial and was subsequently transferred to its storage facility in Mitchell, a suburb of Canberra in the Australian Capital Territory.
 A2-773, the original Bushranger is destined some day to be restored to its Bushranger configuration for eventual display at the museum.

 Every year or so the AWM opens its storage facility in Mitchell to the public.
 This year, after a two year hiatus due to COVID restrictions the facility was once again opened and I had the chance to visit A2-773.
 It sits in the very back, surrounded by other aircraft, and parts of aircraft, in remarkably good condition.
 Painted still in its last operational camouflage scheme one would be hard pressed to guess its illustrious past, let alone its age.